About material costs

 Learn about how Craftybase calculates your material costs.

-Material costs in Craftybase are calculated for you automatically, using your complete inventory history.
+Material costs in Craftybase are calculated automatically using your complete inventory history.

-Each purchase of your material will recalculate your unit costs to include the new material stock: thus providing you with real-time costs.
+Each purchase of your material will recalculate your unit costs to include the new material stock, thus providing real-time costs.

 Moving Weighted Average Cost Method